Keio University

 Horie

 That's right.
-I was allowed to work as the interpreter for Masahiro Tanaka with the New York Yankees.
-It was Tanaka's first time in America, and he couldn't speak English yet when he first joined, so it felt like we were always together at the ballpark.
+I served as the interpreter for Masahiro Tanaka with the New York Yankees.
+It was Tanaka's first time in America and he couldn't speak English yet when he joined, so it felt like we were always together at the stadium.

-──It seems like you and Darvish have a great deal of mutual respect.
+──It seems like you and Darvish have a lot of mutual respect.
 What do you keep in mind when supporting him?

 Horie

 I suppose it's providing the support the player seeks.
 I think it's important to understand what kind of support they need.
-Since what a player seeks changes depending on the individual, the way I support them naturally differs.
-I do my work hoping to help create an environment where the player can focus on baseball so they can deliver their best performance on the field.
+What a player looks for changes depending on the individual, so the way I support them naturally differs.
+I work with the hope of helping create an environment where the player can focus on baseball and deliver their best performance on the field.

 ──Before the season starts, do you discuss things you want done or things to avoid?